arrow_back

 Overview

-This lab shows you how to use gcloud on the Google Cloud to create a Google Cloud Dataproc cluster, run a simple Apache Spark job in the cluster, then modify the number of workers in the cluster.
+This lab shows you how to use the command line to create a Dataproc cluster, run a simple Apache Spark job in the cluster, and then modify the number of workers in the cluster.

 Setup and requirements